dan-t/rusty-tags/README.md

 the dependencies.
 If a dependency gets added or updated, then most likely `cargo build` has to be called again.

-Just calling `rusty-tags` then anywhere inside of a cargo project should just work and after its run a `rusty-tags.vi` file should be beside of the `Cargo.toml` file.
+Just calling `rusty-tags vi` then anywhere inside of a cargo project should just work and after its run a `rusty-tags.vi` file should be beside of the `Cargo.toml` file.